DaintyJet/VChat_ASLR_Intro/README.md

 #### Using the Powershell Script
 > [!IMPORTANT]
-> As this is a simple Powershell script, whe modifying the number of times it will execute the process we need to keep in mind that this may not be able to handle or run particularly fast if we were to use a very large number as our limit for iterations.
+> As this is a simple Powershell script, when modifying the number of times it will execute the process, we need to keep in mind that this may not be able to handle or run particularly fast if we were to use a very large number as our limit for iterations.

 1. Open a powershell window and navigate to the [ASLR-Multi-Run](./SRC/ASLR-Multi-Run/) directory.